caboodle-tech/node-simple-server/README.md

 -   Automatically filters out artifacts that occur when using editors that use "atomic writes" instead of writing directly to the source file.

 Most of the **Watch Object Options** are directly from [chokidar](https://github.com/paulmillr/chokidar) which is being used to handle the file monitoring.
 You may want to visit the [chokidar repo](https://github.com/paulmillr/chokidar) for more information.
+Please note that event paths are altered by NSS to only use forward slashes (/) on all operating systems.

 ### :bookmark: Server Methods

 With your new instance of NSS you can call any of the following public methods:

+#### **addWebsocketCallback(pattern^, callback)**

+-   Register a function (`callback`) to receive messages from the front-end if the pages URL matches the `pattern`.

 ### **getAddresses**